-Seahawks' defense gives up too many big plays in loss
+Seahawks' defense gives up too many big plays in loss to Titans

 NASHVILLE -- The Seattle Seahawks' defense is built around not allowing big plays.

-It's why the Seahwaks incessantly remind their cornerbacks to "stay on top" of receivers.
+It's why the Seahawks incessantly remind their cornerbacks to "stay on top" of receivers.
 It's why they'll often concede shorter plays underneath, allowing offenses to dink and dunk but not get deep.
 And it's why Seattle spent a first-round pick on free safety Earl Thomas and then gave him a $40 million extension to be the last line of defense.

 The very thing that Seattle's defense has done so well under coach Pete Carroll was part of the team's undoing Sunday.